Practical Execution Control

 Frameworks can take many forms, such as a threat intelligence feed, hashing algorithm or even a digital certificate validation mechanism.
 Regardless of their function, these frameworks must be robust, as we rely upon them to provide accurate information to inform our decisions.

 Now you may be thinking, what if I don’t fully ‘trust’ (have a firm belief in the reliability, truth or ability) the framework I am using?
 Where possible you should aim to use more than one framework to provide multiple answers for the ‘context’, ‘predictability’ and ‘integrity’ of a file.
-Multiple answers provide opportunity to compare the results across frameworks to ensure truthful answers are provided.
+Multiple answers provide an opportunity to compare the results across frameworks to ensure truthful answers are provided.

 Typically, vendors/operators attempt to answer these questions using one or more of the following methods: